-When you undergo a biometric screening, a healthcare provider will draw your blood to measure your cholesterol and triglyceride levels and your fasting blood glucose levels.
+When you undergo biometric screening, a healthcare provider will draw your blood to measure your cholesterol and triglyceride levels and your fasting blood glucose levels.

 Your vital statistics will be measured as well, particularly your height, weight, waist measurement, and BMI (Body Mass Index).
 They will also measure your resting blood pressure rate and pulse.

-When you’re about to undergo a biometric screening, these are some of the things you can expect to happen:
+When you’re about to undergo biometric screening, these are some of the things you can expect to happen:

 - Venipuncture, which is drawing blood from your vein or a needle prick